Swindon Settlement Agreement Solicitors

 The standard employer contribution typically ranges between £350 and £750 + VAT, but in some cases, this amount can be negotiated higher if the agreement requires extensive legal review.

 Need urgent advice?
-Call our Swindon office today on 01793 384140 for a fast legal review of your case.
+Call our settlement agreement solicitors in Swindon today on 01793 384140 to discuss your situation.

 We understand that receiving a settlement agreement often comes during an already stressful time.